Reconstructing Multi-Scale Physical Fields from Extremely Sparse Measurements with an Autoencoder-Diffusion Cascade

-where pool is a pooling operation invariant to the order of its inputs—in our case, the average pooling.
-The average pooling operation reduces the discrepancy between latent representations derived from sparse and dense inputs, thereby endowing the functional autoencoder with the capability for accurate sparse-data reconstruction.
+where pool denotes a pooling operation that is invariant to the order of its inputs—specifically, average pooling in our implementation.
+Owing to its permutation-invariant property, average pooling enables the functional autoencoder to process arbitrarily ordered and distributed sparse inputs.
+Moreover, it can adaptively attenuate high-frequency variations while preserving low-frequency components, which is consistent with the well-known smoothing effect of averaging operations.
+Since average pooling reduces the discrepancy between latent representations obtained from sparse and dense observations, the learned latent space becomes largely insensitive to the input sampling ratio, endowing the functional autoencoder with robust and accurate reconstruction capability under extreme sparsity.

 The decoder $\mathcal{D}$ maps a latent vector $z \in \mathcal{Z}$ back to a function $\mathcal{D}(z;\psi): \Omega \rightarrow \mathbb{R}^m$.
 To realize this mapping, we parameterize $\mathcal{D}$ with a coordinate-based neural network $\gamma: \mathcal{Z} \times \Omega \times \Psi \rightarrow \mathbb{R}^m$, whose hidden layers employ GELU activations.
 Accordingly, we have